 While that’s aimed at countries, not companies, evaluating the concerns and areas of potential impact is helpful.
 We also work closely with Salesforce, and I expect to see their security review process adjust to consider ethical guidelines and detect bias.

-Currently, we’re restricting user input to stay within the boundaries of our application scope (i.e., a User Story from Elements Cloud, or Jira or ADO in a specific structure and format using Templates and controlling the prompts being sent).
-I think apps allowing uncontrolled Generative AI access risk being misused quite quickly with potentially very damaging results.
+Currently, we restrict user input to stay within the boundaries of our application scope.
+This includes a User Story from Elements Cloud, Jira, or ADO, formatted using specific templates and controlling the prompts sent.
+I believe that apps allowing uncontrolled Generative AI access risk misuse, which could lead to potentially damaging results.
 Imagine if I asked my DevOps release management tool for share advice on what went wrong instead of which changes to deploy that were low risk?
 If people can, they will.
 That’s something customer service and testing taught me a long time ago!

 Most of this is common sense, though.
 If we created an application that automatically tested websites using fuzzy logic to test different data field entries, it would be pretty obvious we’d want to avoid the malicious use of this to try and crack passwords or gain backdoor access.